A message to students, faculty, and staff on campus safety and preparedness

 - Though the safety of the Hokie Nation is a collective responsibility, it does require action.
 Individual emergency preparedness is the first and most important step in creating a resilient university environment.
 Do your part by completing the actions above.
 Your partnership helps ensure every community member can live, learn, and work in a safe and supportive environment.

 Annual notice on campus security and fire safety

 Virginia Tech is committed to assisting all members of the university community in providing for their own safety and security.

-The 2019 Annual Campus Security and Fire Safety Report of all Virginia Tech campuses will be available on Oct.
-1, 2020 on the Virginia Tech Police Department website at police.vt.edu/crime-stats/clery.html.
+The 2021 Annual Campus Security and Fire Safety Report of all Virginia Tech campuses, will be available on Oct.
+1 on the Virginia Tech Police Department website at police.vt.edu/crime-stats/clery.html.

-If you would like to request a paper copy of the report, you can stop by the Virginia Tech Police Department Security Center at the Public Safety Building located at 330 Sterrett Drive, Blacksburg, Va.
-24061, or by calling 540-231-1335 to receive a copy by mail.
+If you would like to request a paper copy of the report, you can stop by the Virginia Tech Police Department Security Center, located in the Public Safety Building at 330 Sterrett Drive, Blacksburg, VA 24061, or by calling 540-231-1335 to receive a copy by mail.